 If you choose to enable restrictions on the device please ensure that the following two websites are whitelisted.

 At AIS-R we require learners to authenticate their device on our network when they first arrive at AIS-R each year before accessing the Internet.
-When learners arrive to class they need to visit these two sites to register their device.
+When learners arrive to class they need to join the Students SSID and authenticate through these links.

 Question 6: How can families best protect their device against loss or damage?